osisoft/OCS-Docs/Content_Portal/add-organize-data/attach-meaning/metadata-rules/metadata-rules.md

 # Metadata rules

-The OCS Portal provides the ability to create metadata rules in a graphical user interface.
-Metadata rules assign defined metadata to all streams in a given namespace that match a defined stream name pattern.
-This provides a means of retrieving groups of similar streams for analytical purposes.
+Metadata rules assign defined metadata to all streams in a given namespace matching a defined stream name pattern.
+Use metadata rules to identify groups of similar streams for analytical purposes.
 You select a stream name to use as a name pattern and assign metadata to selected stream name parts, such as a plant location or device category.
 The resulting stream name pattern with assigned metadata parts defines a metadata rule.

 ## Create a metadata rule